griptape-ai/griptape-docs/docs/getting_started/structures.md

 - `parents`: parent steps referencable by IDs.
 - `children`: child steps referencable by IDs.

-Warpspeed uses OpenAI's `gpt-3.5-turbo` model by default.
+Skatepark uses OpenAI's `gpt-3.5-turbo` model by default.
 If you want to use a different model, set a custom OpenAI prompt driver:

 ```python
 Pipeline(